sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-03-14-guacamole.md

 tags:
   - Mexican
 ---
 # Ingredients

 * Perfectly ripe avocado
-* salt
+* 1/2 tsp salt
-* lime juice
+* 1/2 tbsp lime juice
 * 1/2 a shallot
 * 1/2 a jalapeno pepper

 # Method

-1. Get out your potato masher and a bowl that the masher will fit in.
+1. Get out your potato masher and a bowl that the masher will fit flat in.
+2. Peel and remove the seed from your avocado and place it in your bowl.
+3. Add the lime juice and salt.
+4.